 Create different cache files with dynamic and mandatory cookies

-Ideally the third party plugin would use JavaScript to manage this since it will run on a cached page, but when that's not possible, there are 2 useful filters in WP Rocket that developers can use.
+Ideally, the third-party plugin would use JavaScript to manage this since it will run on a cached page, but when that's not possible, there are 2 useful filters in WP Rocket that developers can use.

 Filters for developers

 If you are the plugin developer, you can use these in your code to create compatibility with our plugin.
-They can be used simultaneously if necessary, or either can be used alone depending on your circumstance.
+They can be used simultaneously if necessary, or either can be used alone depending on your circumstances.

 This prevents caching until the specified cookie is set